akingdom/akingdom.github.io/articles/The_Goose_Bride.md

 “The very one, sire.
 He often tells how the King’s brother was heavier than any salmon he ever netted.”

-He roared with excited laughter in sudden recognition.
+The King roared with excited laughter, in sudden recognition.

 “Ha!
 Then it all returns to me!
 My father the King gave your father a purse of silver for his damp trouble, and my brother a whipping for his damp clothes.
 Your father went fishing for lampreys in the Severn and caught a loach with a wet wit instead.
 My brother Robert was ever more a sodden worm than a lord, and would have stayed on the riverbed had the Red‑Wolf not hauled him to the bank.”